pivaldi/pi-emacs-configuration/README.md

 install process avoids to overwrite your configuration and you can go back easily.
 **This bundle only works on a Unix-like system** and is intensively used in *Debian GNU/Linux Stretch* with *GNU Emacs 25.1.1*.
-However :
-<span style="color:#AA3333;font-weight:bold">this program is distributed in the hope
-that it will be useful, but without any warranty ; without even the implied warranty of merchantability or fitness for a particular purpose.</span>
+However, **this program is distributed in the hope that it will be useful, but without any warranty ; without even the implied warranty of merchantability or fitness for a particular purpose.**

 ## Dependencies

 Some *Emacs packages* are not distributed in the bundle because they are usually provided as system package.

-If you're lucky to run on <em>Debian/Ubuntu GNU/Linux, you can execute the following command line as root (sudo for the *Ubuntu* users) in order to install some useful system packages that will be handle by this configuration :
+If you're lucky to run on *Debian/Ubuntu GNU/Linux*, you can execute the following command line as root (sudo for the *Ubuntu* users) in order to install some useful system packages that will be handle by this configuration :